 Did somebody include the wrong assumptions in the financial model?
 Did the contract with the hotels lack the proper incentives for commission?
 Regardless of the reason, sometimes things don’t work as planned.
 The best thing to do is move on and pivot as quickly as possible.
 That is exactly what TripAdvisor is doing right now.
 An estimated 1 in 11 worldwide users visited TripAdvisor last July.
 I would not worry too much about the company.
 I am sure they will find another way to monetize such a powerful position.

 Uber really gets it.
 All of it.

 Before you read any further, watch MGM’s Welcome to the #SHOW ad – and pump up the sound.
-You will not be bored.
-I promise.
+I promise you will not be bored.